mpchadwick/mpchadwick.github.io/_posts/2018-05-19-working-with-mysql-binary-logs.md

 ```

 Note that per MySQL's ["Server System Variables"](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_server_id) documentation in MySQL 5.7 the `server-id` is required if binary logging is enabled.
 Otherwise MySQL will refuse to start.

+Test your changes in a non-production environment first and schedule a maintenance window for making them in production!